 A team can be either an individual or up to four students, although each team member has to contribute to the proposed solution and the presentation.
 The presentation must be five minutes in duration or less.
 It may utilize various AV resources and creativity is strongly encouraged.
 Presentations should also aim to have high regulatory impact.
 Each presentation will be followed by two minutes of Q&A with our judges.
-The competition will be held at the annual CRoFT Conference on September 11, 2020.
+The competition will be held at the Clinical & Translational Science Institute: America’s Got Regulatory Science Talent Competition on March 01, 2023, between 12:00pm – 1:30pm.
 The winning team will travel to the DC/MD region to meet with the FDA and NIH and present their proposal.
-Completed Entry Forms are due to CRoFT by August 30, 2020.
+Completed Entry Forms are due to CRoFT by February 1, 2023.

 Examples of Proposed Solutions